-On completion of this course, students will have understanding of accurate assessment and performance of gynecologic/female pelvic sonograms by assembling a comprehensive knowledge of the anatomy, physiology, pathophysiology, and sonographic appearances of the female reproductive system, an understanding of the embryologic development, premenarchal, menarchal, and postmenopausal female reproductive systems.
+On completion of this course, students will understand accurate assessment and performance of gynecologic/female pelvic sonograms by assembling a comprehensive knowledge of the anatomy, physiology, pathophysiology, and sonographic appearances of the female reproductive system, an understanding of the embryologic development, premenarchal, menarchal, and postmenopausal female reproductive systems.
 Emphasis will be on the female pelvic organs.